 Radiotherapy for eye melanomas

 This page tells you about radiotherapy for melanoma of the eye.
 You can find the following information

 Radiotherapy for eye melanomas

 Radiotherapy uses high energy rays to kill cancer cells.
 It is a common treatment for melanoma of the eye, particularly for those that are small or medium sized.
 If you have radiotherapy it may be possible to save the eye and keep your sight.
-This will depend on where the tumour is within the eye, as well as its size.
+This depends on where the tumour is within the eye, as well as its size.
 Sometimes you have surgery before radiotherapy.

 Brachytherapy (internal radiotherapy)